jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Protagonists**: people who invent, spread, and use new technology and new tools for the greater good.
 Usually close to the problems on the frontline, they individually struggle, but their continued self-sacrifice slowly and collectively improves life on Earth.
 I call them this world’s Jedi knights.
 We call their leaders trailblazers who often skirt the rules; Nikola Tesla, Steve Jobs, Michael S. Hart, Bill Gates, Linus Torvalds, Elon Musk are among their number.

-**Antagonists**: people who selfishly resist new tools in order to defend their wealth, power, and prestige.
+**Antagonists**: people who selfishly resist new tools in order to defend their wealth, power, and prestige a top a hierarchy.
 Often called establishment or elites, antagonists usually manage companies or institutions based on dated technologies and think working on the frontline is beneath them.
 They work to control the rule book so they can hide behind it.
 We don’t often individually identify them.
 I coined the term "Darth Blockbuster" so we can.

 **Extras**: everybody in the middle of a battle between antagonists and protagonists.
 Because they have no direct loyalty to either side or their tools, extras can pick winners and losers.
 Usually extras are in the middle class; not so poor as to be desperate, but not so powerful they want to keep the world the same.
 Sadly, extras don’t realize their power.

-**The Death Star**: The rule book when its controlled by Darth Blockbuster.
+**The Death Star**: the rule book when its controlled by Darth Blockbuster.
 Today it exists inside countless regulations, contracts, laws, and manuals that prevent new tools being used by people.

 **Techvolution**: a new philosophy empowering seamless human technological evolution by ridding Darth Blockbuster of his power, by empowering extras to decide when society should upgrade our tools.

+**Plot**: getting you to ask "how are new tools that are more efficient against the rules, and whose signing off on that?" to anyone tell you you're breaking the rules.

 ## Nice to Meet You, Stargazer

 The story of the journey to master human technological evolutions begins now.
 It begins here.
 And it begins with you.
 You won’t be transported to a foreign city, mythical world, or galaxy far far away.
 Right here and now, wherever you are on this Earth—that’s exactly where you need to be.
 The time has come to change our ruling philosophy to take advantage of digital tools.
 Whether you’ve realized it or not, the truth is that you have the power to ignite this journey.
 You will be given the tools.
 Do you have the will?

 And who am I to tell you all this?
 I’m nobody special.
 I haven’t led the country and you haven’t seen me on the news.
 In my youth, I was a cleaner, drywaller, movie usher/projectionist, and die-hard ideologue.
 After dropping the latter bad habit, I studied political philosophy and innovation at the University of Toronto, usually while working full-time.
 The truth is, however, I learned far more about innovation by working at the frontline as a line worker, an account manager, and a claims adjuster.
 Making an app and meeting my personal Darth Blockbuster was an education unto itself.
-My life’s experience taught me Techvolution.
-Watching my friends struggle with owning, maintaining, and working with the old tools—and knowing that open-source was showing is a different way, a collectively better and more liberating way—ultimately motivated me to sit at the keyboard and share my philosophy with you.
+My life’s experience begant to teach me Techvolution.
+Watching my friends struggle with owning, maintaining, and working with the old tools—and knowing that open-source was showing is a different way, a collectively better and more liberating way—ultimately motivated me to sit at the keyboard and uncover the political philosophy that could connect the people with amazingly empowering digital tools.

 But this book is not about me.
 It’s about you.
 You in a position where you wield a diversity of incredible and cutting-edge tools, even if you’re unaware of it right now.
 From hospital cleaners to internet technical support, from nursing to adjusting, the bottom line is that you are at the frontline.
 Only workers on the frontline know the tools our society needs to keep us healthy and evolving in the story of civilization.